-For specific pilot actions in response to Electrical System Annunciations, refer to the Electrical System procedures contained in Section 3 - Emergency Procedures, and Section 3A - Abnormal Procedures.
+For specific pilot actions in response to Electrical System Annunciations, refer to Section 3 - Emergency Procedures, Electrical System Emergencies, and Section 3A - Abnormal Procedures, Electrical System.

-For additional information on Engine Instrument Markings and Annunciations, refer to Section 2 - Limitations.
+For additional information on Engine Instrument Markings and Annunciations, refer to Section 2: Limitations.